Built for one deadline. Purpose-built to close the Section 250 gap.

 CoverProof was founded in 2026 by a team with experience in UK financial services compliance technology and AI engineering.
 The platform is built specifically for the FCA-regulated market.

-All data is stored on UK infrastructure.
+Data is processed under UK GDPR with appropriate international transfer safeguards.
 Multi-tenant isolation is enforced at the database layer using PostgreSQL Row Level Security — your firm's data is isolated by design, not configuration.

 CoverProof provides compliance workflow software, not regulated financial services or legal services.
 We are a technology provider.
 Your firm remains responsible for its own FCA compliance obligations.